Remembrance poppy: In sport

 In the run-up to Remembrance Day, it has become common for UK football teams to play with artificial poppies sewn to their shirts, at the request of the Royal British Legion.
 This has caused some controversy.

 At a Celtic v Aberdeen match in November 2010, a group of Celtic supporters, called the Green Brigade, unfurled a large banner in protest at the team wearing poppies.
 In a statement, it said: "Our group and many within the Celtic support do not recognise the British Armed Forces as heroes, nor their role in many conflicts as one worthy of our remembrance".
 It gave Operation Banner (Northern Ireland), the Afghanistan War and the Iraq War as examples.

-Northern Irish–born footballer James McClean, who has played for several English teams, has received death threats and abuse since 2012 for refusing to wear a poppy on his shirt during matches.
-McClean said he does not wear one because the Poppy Appeal supports British soldiers who served in Northern Ireland, and believes it would disrespect those killed in his hometown on Bloody Sunday.
+Irish footballer James McClean, who has played for several English teams, has received death threats and abuse since 2012 for refusing to wear a poppy on his shirt during matches.
+McClean said he does not wear one because the Poppy Appeal supports British soldiers who served in Northern Ireland, and he believes it would disrespect those killed in his hometown, Derry, on Bloody Sunday.

 In November 2011, it was proposed that the England football team should wear poppies on their shirts in a match against Spain.
-FIFA turned down the proposal; their decision was attacked by Prince William.
+FIFA turned down the proposal; their decision was criticised by Prince William.
 FIFA subsequently allowed the English, Scottish and Welsh teams to wear poppies on black armbands.